alkhimey/Ada_Kernel_Module_Framework/README.md

 Ada Linux Kernel Module Toolkit
 ===============================

+This is work in progress.

-This toolkit allow writing Linux kernel modules using the Ada programming langauge.
+This toolkit allows writing Linux kernel modules using the Ada programming langauge.

 ### Prerequirments